 New Year’s Eve has all the fixings for a true children’s celebration – the chance to stay up past bedtime, toss confetti, sport silly hats and raise a toast.
-Whether you want to ring in 2020 with your child at a family party or throw a sleepover bash for all his friends, use our ideas for a fun-filled evening.
+Whether you want to ring in 2022 with your child at a family party or head to a kid-friendly Atlanta event, use our ideas for a fun-filled evening.

 Noise rattles: Use two clear plastic cocktail glasses.
 Have the kids make “rattles” by placing a handful of shiny pennies or colorful beads inside one glass.
 Place the other glass on top and matching rim-to-rim, tape the two together with colorful plastic tape.
 You can also use this tape to make stripes around the “rattle” for decoration and add a few festive stickers.

 A new use for the Christmas tree: Why not make a “New Year’s Tree” – recycle the old and bring in the new!
 Take off the holiday ornaments but leave on the lights.
 With odds and ends, invite the kids to make some New Year’s ornaments for the tree.
 Think of paper horns, party hats, ribbons, bows and wrapped candy.